CapPlus equips financial institutions in emerging economies to deliver finance profitably for social impact.

 • Strengthening Ghana’s financial ecosystem by honing the skills of financial institution staff; creating a loan portfolio guarantee program; enhancing the expertise of local financial institution consulting firms; broadening the offerings and sustainability of local financial associations and networks; building financial capabilities of people with disabilities and digital skills among young women and financial institution staff; and coordinating with the Bank of Ghana.

-FIRST+II, led by CapPlus in partnership with the Mastercard Foundation, integrates the expertise and services of our partners to impact 307,000 youth jobs: Bank of Ghana, African Management Institute, CDC Consult, Digital Frontiers Institute, Farmerline, Ghana Federation of Disability Organizations (GFD), Ghana Microfinance Network (GHAMFIN), GIRSAL, Oikocredit, and Opportunity International Ghana.
+FIRST+II, led by CapPlus in partnership with the Mastercard Foundation, is designed to impact 307,000 youth jobs by integrating the expertise and services of our partners: Bank of Ghana, African Management Institute, CDC Consult, Digital Frontiers Institute, Farmerline, Ghana Federation of Disability Organizations (GFD), Ghana Microfinance Institution Network (GHAMFIN), GIRSAL, Oikocredit, and Opportunity International Ghana.

 Read more about FIRST+II.